kiweezi/NvidiaFE-notify/README.md

 ## Configure
 Change the behaviour of the program with the `cfg.json` file.
 The program will run without any additional configuration, but alerts are disabled by default.

 It is recommended that you enable at least one notification method, as the program serves almost no purpose without it.
-See the settings below.
+See the settings below:

 ### APIurl
 - **value**: valid url